InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 `http://vendor-a.com/key1=val1&key2=val2&gdpr_consent=COvFyGBOvFyGBAbAAAENAPCAAOAAAAAAAAAAAEEUACCKAAA.IFoEUQQgAIQwgIwQABAEAAAAOIAACAIAAAAQAIAgEAACEAAAAAgAQBAAAAAAAGBAAgAAAAAAAFAAECAAAgAAQARAEQAAAAAJAAIAAgAAAYQEAAAQmAgBC3ZAYzUw`

-_Note: TC Strings must always be propagated via macros as is, and not modified.
+**Note:** TC Strings must always be propagated via macros as is, and not modified.
 In this example there may be additional URL-based implementations in the supply chain.
-Each is addressed the same way._
+Each is addressed the same way.

 The available parameters and macros to relay information through the non-OpenRTB/non-JavaScript excuting supply chain are listed in the following section.

-#### Macro Format
+#### Macro Format, Parameters and Values

 The basic format of the URL parameters and macros is:

 ```
-&url_parameter=${macro_name}
+&url_parameter=${MACRO_NAME}
 ```
+**Note:** MACRO_NAME is UPPERCASE.
+The `${}` and UPPERCASE format can be expected by callers even if their platform's macro format convention is otherwise.
+The macro format is important to make certain a macro can be recognized and replaced given that vendors using macros are doing so because their implementation has no other way to retreive the TC String value for a given transaction.

 The supported URL parameters and the corresponding macros are defined below: